muhdalisn/Cloud-Chamber-NCCP-x-UTM/README.md

 For the cloud chamber tracking projects, we use one hour of video of the cloud chamber where a camera is placed resting on top of the chamber looking through the glass to record.
 The videos that are being taken are in a completely dark room to ensure constant light levels and a more constant background.
 If you are interested to see the screenshot of a frame of the video of cloud chamber, it will attach in the results part to ease and have a better understanding about our project.

+2.1 Experimental Procedure

+Soak the tissue/felt with isopropanol and stick it on the top of the transparent container.
+Cut the dark/black paper into the shape of the container’s lid.
+Close the container with lid and let the alcohol vapour fill the container.
+Place the container on top of a dry ice(flat surface) Light up the lower region of the container using a flashlight to enhance track visibility.

+2.2 Scientific Explanation

+Alcohol vapour from the tissue/felt filled up the chamber as the chamber being cooled by the dry ice.
+Decreasing temperature creates internal energy and saturated alcohol vapour.
+Ionising radiation that passes through the saturated vapour creating visible cloudy tracks.

+We used a cloud chamber to explore and see the tracks created while moving through a dense gas where we observe radiation from cosmic rays indirectly in the cloud chamber.
+Cloud chamber plays a crucial role in our project and helps us to make an automatic video frame capture of cloud chamber particle events.